-Using eye-roll-inducing humour and a Monty Python-esque vibe, the video explains that while the invention date of almond milk remains a mystery (“not even Wikipedia is sure”), the plant-based milk was consumed in abundance during the Middle Ages.
+Using eye-roll-inducing humour and a Monty Python-esque vibe, the video explains that while the invention date of the plant-based milk remains a mystery (“not even Wikipedia is sure”), it was consumed in abundance during the Middle Ages.

-Almond Board of Australia Market Development Manager Joseph Ebbage says the quirky campaign aims to educate consumers about the fact that almond milk first became popular in Europe in the 1100s, and reinforces the message that almond milk is not just a temporary fad for vegans or “baristas with beards”.
+Almond Board of Australia Market Development Manager Joseph Ebbage says the quirky campaign aims to educate consumers about the fact that almond milk first became popular in Europe in the 1100s.
+It reinforces the message that it’s not just a temporary fad for vegans or “baristas with beards”.

-“Demand for almond milk has soared over the past five years,” Ebbage says.
-“During this period, almost 60 new almond milk products have been launched in major supermarkets.”
+“Demand for plant-based milk has soared over the past five years,” Ebbage says.
+“This period saw the launch of almost 60 new almond milk products in major supermarkets.”

-The increased consumption of almond milk reflects the increasing popularity of plant-based diets and a better understanding of the health benefits it can offer.
+The increased consumption of plant-based milks reflects the increasing popularity of plant-based diets and a better understanding of the health benefits it can offer.

-The Almond Board is urging shoppers to seek out Australian almond milk brands to support local growers and manufacturers.
-Currently, there are more than 40 Australian almond milk products available in our major supermarkets, with many more in foodservice.
+The Almond Board is urging shoppers to seek out Australian-made brands to support local growers and manufacturers.
+Currently, there are more than 40 Australian products available in our major supermarkets, with many more in foodservice.